nodejs/node/doc/api/n-api.md

 * `[in] env`: The environment that the API is invoked under.
-* `[in] utf8name`: Name of the JavaScript constructor function; When wrapping a C++ class it is recommended for clarity that this name be the same as that of the C++ class.
+* `[in] utf8name`: Name of the JavaScript constructor function; When wrapping a C++ class, we recommend for clarity that this name be the same as that of the C++ class.
 * `[in] length`: The length of the `utf8name` in bytes, or `NAPI_AUTO_LENGTH` if it is null-terminated.